 You regularly participate in game jams and want to improve your ability to craft a fun but short experience

 Please note that this course is focused purely on the start-to-finish process of making a game.
 As such, there isn't any time spent explaining fundamental programming concepts.
 Familiarity with programming is strongly recommended before taking this course.
 Any programming experience is fine - GDScript is easy to use.

 - Individuals who are looking to push their project over the edge by adding polish and game feel

-I am a professional software engineer with nearly 10 years of software engineering experience.
+I am a professional software engineer with over 10 years of software engineering experience.
 For fun I like to make and publish video games.
 The Godot Engine is my engine of choice and I enjoy creating tutorials to help people along in their Godot learning process.